BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 ### Working Script

 **Brian standing and speaking into the camera.
 Upper third of body in frame.
-Speaking with authority** If your clicked you probably have some bitcoin, and you're suspicious about its future.
+Speaking with authority**

+Does the institutional adoption of bitcoin by big players like blackstone, morgan stanley, Tesla, and paypal signal the new age of effortless money transfer is nearly here or does it show that bitcoin has been corrupted by big money forces and become the evil is sought to cure?
-Congratulations, you're right, its not looking great, but maybe a better question is why does its value continue going up anyway?
+Congratulations, you're right.
+Confused? but maybe a better question is why does its value continue going up anyway?
 Bitcoin is the original cryptocurrency and that cements it in peoples minds as the one place to turn towards after dipping their toe into the space.
 **Cutaway to Brian dipping to
 However bitcoin is objectivly the worst currency of the bunch with new players like Cardano and IOTA offering pefect solutions to the online currency problems.